arielherself/espresso/README.raw.md

 ## The IRA’s journey to the president’s desk

-On Friday America’s House of Representatives is expected to pass the Inflation Reduction Act, a large piece of legislation that will increase some taxes, reduce health-care costs and, most importantly, unlock a vast array of investments to fight climate change.
+On Friday America’s House of Representatives passed the Inflation Reduction Act, a large piece of legislation that will increase some taxes, reduce health-care costs and, most importantly, unlock a vast array of investments to fight climate change.
 Altogether, the IRA is forecast to generate over $700bn of tax revenue and health savings for the government, much of which will be funnelled towards clean energy.

 An earlier iteration of the law, the $3.5trn [Build Back Better](https://www.economist.com/united-states/2021/12/19/joe-manchin-kills-the-build-back-better-act-joe-bidens-ambitious-legislative-package) bill, was stymied by Joe Manchin, a conservative Democrat senator from West Virginia.
 But a last-minute surprise deal between Mr Manchin and his party’s bigwigs revived a slimline version of the package.
 To get through a[ Senate](https://www.economist.com/united-states/2022/08/09/joe-bidens-signature-legislation-passes-the-senate-at-last) divided on party lines, yet more provisions had to be scaled down.